-In The 6'0" 185lb native of Kariskoga, Sweden reminded me A LOT of Vancouver's Swedish import Thomas Gradin.
+In The 6'0" 185lb native of Kariskoga, Sweden reminded was very similar to Vancouver's Swedish standout Thomas Gradin.
 Both were incredibly skilled players on teams without a lot of gunslingers.
 They were very solid in most facets of the game, even excellent in some.
 But outside of local fan memories, history has all but forgotten both of them.

 Bengt-Ake Gustafsson was a superb skater and puck handler.
 The lanky Swede had a long, fluid stride combined with great balance, making him surprisingly tough to knock off of the puck.
 He had breakaway speed, capable of reaching full speed in less than three steps.

 "Gus" had the stick skills to match his skating gifts.
 He was capable of doing everything within his arsenal of puck tricks while at top speed, making him a natural threat on both specialty teams.
 He had excellent vision and anticipation, which he combined with his one-step quickness to create passing lanes.

 Though not a noted physical player, Gustafsson was definitely not intimidated by the rough going.
 He was never afraid to do the dirty work in the corners or in the front of the net, though he was smart enough to dart in and out of these work zones.
 He wasn't afraid to initiate contact either.
 Some will remember one devastating hit in particular when "Gus" knocked New York Ranger Rob Ftorek out of a game with a thunderous check in retaliation for an earlier Ftorek spear.